zhangbingliang2019/DAPS/README.md

+### 5. Benchmarking and reproduction

 #### Full commands on test dataset

-Full comands used to reproduce the results in paper are provided in `commands` folder:
+We provide the full comands used to reproduce the results in paper are provided in `commands` folder:

 * pixel space diffusion: `commands/pixel.sh`
 * latent diffusion: `commands/ldm.sh`